Questrade vs Wealthsimple (2026): Which Saves You More?

 Winner: Wealthsimple — if you want everything in one app, this is where Wealthsimple pulls ahead.

-If you want direct crypto exposure in the same app as your stocks, Wealthsimple offers it.
+If you want direct crypto exposure in the same app as your stocks, Wealthsimple offers it — see my detailed crypto fee comparison with Newton and Shakepay for a deeper look.
 Questrade only offers crypto through ETFs.

 Who Should Choose Wealthsimple?